alejandra-rojas/QuizTime/README.md

-# QuizTime

-Random Quiz Game developed with vanilla JS.
+# Vanilla JS Quiz Game

-The questions are from the Open Trivia Database API: https://opentdb.com/
+This quiz game presents a series of random questions retrieved from the Open Trivia Database API: https://opentdb.com/

 This game was the final excercise for the "Javascript Fundamentals" class at HyperIsland.